-Before entering the luxury goods industry in 2012 as Kering’s chief sustainability officer, Marie Claire Daveu was a celebrated public servant in her native France.
+Before entering the luxury goods industry in 2012 as Kering’s chief sustainability and institutional affairs officer, Marie Claire Daveu was a celebrated public servant in her native France.
 A member of Kering’s Executive Committee, Marie-Claire Daveu is also a Board member of AgroParisTech.

 During her time at the French company, Daveu has overseen Kering’s ascendance to become a vocal champion of sustainability in the industry thanks to the group's decision to go public with its sustainability targets.
 In the Corporate Knights’ 2019 Global 100 Index announced at the World Economic Forum, Kering was named the second-most sustainable company across all industries worldwide and first in Luxury and fashion.